anoop4439/css-tours-site/README.md

 ### `live-server`

-This will open the website in browser.<br />

-The page will reload if you make edits.<br />
+This will open the website in browser and the page will reload if you make edits.<br />